Fiddler crab: Burrows

+Roles

 Two types of fiddler crabs are found to exist within a given territory, a wandering female or male, and territory-holding male or females.
 When in a wandering state, this means crabs do not currently occupy a burrow.
 They will wander in order to look for territory which contains a burrow, or to look for a mate.
 Wandering females will look for a mate to copulate with, usually preferring to mate with a male that currently possesses a burrow.
 The female fiddler carries her eggs in a mass on the underside of her body.
 She remains in her burrow during a two-week gestation period, after which she ventures out to release her eggs into the receding tide.
 The larvae remain planktonic for a further two weeks.

 The mating system of fiddler crabs is thought to be mainly polygynous, where the male crabs will mate with multiple females if they have the opportunity to, however, female fiddler crabs such as the Austruca lactea are known to also mate with multiple males.

+Moulting

 As they are a species of crustacean, they perform ecdysis, which is the process of moulting.
 When crabs moult, they produce hormones which trigger the shedding of their exoskeleton and regeneration of limbs.
 Moulting is already an extremely stressful time for fiddler crabs, as their shell becomes extremely soft, leaving them vulnerable to predation.
 When undergoing this moulting cycle, crabs will frequently hide within their burrows to avoid harm.
 When male crabs are undergoing the moulting process, if they are exposed to other male crabs in high grouping with consistent light, their ability to regenerate limbs will be impaired.

+Claw

 Whilst the crabs major claw does function as a tool for fighting and competition, it also plays a role in thermoregulation.
 As the claw is so large, and these crabs live in generally hot territory, so require strategies to keep themselves cool, particularly for wandering males without burrows.
 The presence of the major claw upon the male helps them keep their body temperature regulated, and decreases the chance of them losing or gaining too much heat in a given time period.
 The large claw draws away excess body heat from the core of the fiddler crab and allows it to dissipate.
 Heat is found to dissipate significantly faster when male crabs are performing waving at the same time.